 I’ve driven a lot of high-performance cars.
 I’m lucky enough to own a first-generation NSX, a car I’m in love with even after twenty years.
 Calling it a tough act to follow is like saying it might be hard for AMC to replace Breaking Bad in their schedule.
 So I was a little concerned the new, high-tech, hybrid-powered NSX was going to be a numb, standoffish robocar.
 Where’s the manual transmission?

-Any car like this is intensely personal—it’s well beyond the basic transportation you get from a modest economy car.
+Any car like this is intensely personal—it’s well beyond basic transportation and far into personal preference and enjoyment.
 You don’t justify a car like this based on a spreadsheet, you justify it based on your emotional reaction.
-The very best cars whisper, “come dance with me.”
-And when you accept their invitation, they’re great dance partners.
+When a car really speaks to you, it says, “come dance with me.”
+And when you accept its invitation, you hope it’s a great partner.

 Professional reviewers will do a better job writing about the details and comparisons, but my time with the new NSX changed my mind.
 In unexpected ways, the new NSX somehow captures the “spirit” of the original in—I can’t believe I’m writing this—a better car.
 I even came to love that dual-clutch paddle-shifted automatic transmission.